Linters don't just enforce style guidelines, they also catch potential issues.

 hadolint, but running it from Docker is probably the easiest way to go.

-There's really only two things you can configure about
+There are really only two things you can configure about

 hadolintand ShellCheck rules to ignore